Queuni/Match3-Core/README.md

 - Bump minimum Python version to 3.10 and update type hints accordingly

 - Add a small delay between retries to avoid thundering herd

+- Simplify the build script by using the same steps for dev and prod